Characters: Avatar: The Last Airbender: The Fire Nation

 - Big Bad: Even though his actions aren't directly driving the plot (that's mostly Azula's job), his influence in the story makes him the main villain for the series, and the one Aang ultimately aims to take down.

-- Bigger Bad: Shares this title with his predecessors.
+- Bigger Bad: Despite Azula and Zhao being the main threats in the first two seasons, they ultimately answered to Fire Lord Ozai.
 Despite losing his firebending and being imprisoned, he still casts his dark influence in the comics that take place after the main series.

 - Brought Down to Normal: Courtesy of Aang's energy bending.